manolovh/Django-Blog/README.md

 # Basic Blog* created with Python, using the Django framework.

-*NOTE: The project is not deployed yet.
+*NOTE: The project is deployed on http://djangoblog-env-1.eba-uzd27en3.us-east-1.elasticbeanstalk.com/ with some additional features, such as Comment Section and "Read Later" Section.